Some of my: Inventions | Magazine interviews | Sheds | Favorite ER memories

 Unfortunately, this is just the tip of their ignorance.
 Doctors do an even worse job of disseminating information to patients about what they can do to avoid cancer or recover from it, besides (or in addition to) typical after-the-fact medical therapy.

-Every bit of my information is backed by research conducted by credible scientists and published in reputable journals.
+Every bit of my information is backed by research conducted by credible scientists and published in reputable journals (I also discussed this here, presenting another example in which I knew something unknown to the University of Michigan oncologists treating my girlfriend's mother—an eye-opening true story of how even superb doctors can be blind to relevant research).
 Admittedly, some of the research I write about may sound implausible to people without much scientific background.
 For example, contact allergies may help ward off certain types of cancer.
 That may sound really hokey, but researchers discussing it have a plausible scientific explanation for that statistical association.
 Skeptical?
 Read the article: Association between cancer and contact allergy: a linkage study.
 Then read Allergies: their role in cancer prevention, which extensively reviewed the scientific literature on cancer and allergies, or this summary of it: Miseries Of Allergies Just May Help Prevent Some Cancers, Study Finds.
 Also see More Evidence That Allergies May Help in Fighting Brain Tumors, or if you've had your morning coffee, Prediagnostic Plasma IgE Levels and Risk of Adult Glioma in Four Prospective Cohort Studies.

 Want more?
 How about Allergies Linked To Lower Risk Of Brain Cancer, or Allergies Lower Risk of Low And High-Grade Glioma, Study Finds.
 That study, Assessment of Type of Allergy and Antihistamine Use in the Development of Glioma, stated that “All types of allergies appear to be protective with reduced risk for those with more types of allergies.”
 Although this information seems offbeat, it is very intriguing and potentially useful to people with functioning brains.